jczimskey/obsidian-gdocs-bookmarklet/README.md

 3. Click "Load Temporary Add-on"
 4. Select the `manifest.json` file

-**Note**: This extension uses Manifest V3 with Firefox-compatible background scripts.
+**Note**: This extension uses Manifest V3 with event pages for Firefox compatibility and service workers for Chrome/Edge.

 ### Step 2: Configure Settings